-One hundred and fifty-seven clients were in receipt of court accompaniment services in 2019 (a substantial increase on our figure of 100 last year).
+There were 157 court accompaniments in 2019.
 This could be due to the new Domestic Violence Act coming into force on 1st January 2019.
-There were 61 court accompaniment occasions from January to December with on average 2-3 women being accompanied on any one occasion.
+There were 61 court sittings (which Ascend attended) from January to December with on average 2-3 women being accompanied on any one occasion.
+72 Clients received court accompaniment in 2019 with some availing of the service once and many being accompanied to court several times over the course of the year.

 Women attended court for a range of needs including applying for protection, safety and barring orders, and maintenance and child access.
 The Service continues to engage with solicitors and court staff to get better outcomes for clients.

 Court work continues to be a vital and critical support to women accessing the Ascend service.

 Service Users have given personal testimonies of the value they put on this service.